johnretsas/cora-mq/README.md

----

 # Queue Server Package

-The `queue_server` package provides HTTP handlers for managing queues and enqueueing items into them.
-This package utilizes the `go-queue-service/queue` package for the underlying queue data structure.
+The `queue_server` package provides HTTP handlers for managing queues and enqueuing items into them.
+This package leverages the `go-queue-service/queue` package for the underlying queue data structure.

 ## Handlers